Joint Ranging and Phase Offset Estimation for Multiple Drones using ADS-B Signatures: Introduction

+Typically, ADS-B system is susceptible to severe message collisions in dense air spaces.
+The random channel access of the communication protocols using the $1090$ MHz frequency leads to ADS-B packet error rates above 50 percent for typical air space densities as observed during the day \cite{strohmeier2014realities}.
 One of the main challenges in the employment of a cooperative sensor system, such as ADS-B, for future drone technology is packet collisions due to a larger number of drones compared to aircrafts in the airspace.
-As the number of drones in the airspace increases, the probability of packet collision increases.
+As the number of drones in the airspace increases, the probability of packet collision also increases.
 The ADS-B system in its current form cannot handle packet collision; hence, a large number of packets are lost.
 Packet loss means less information and more uncertainty for the surrounding drones, resulting in less air safety.

-While the performance of ADS-B for a single aircraft has been widely studied in the literature \cite{strohmeier2014realities}, ADS-B for multiple aircrafts in the presence of packet collisions and intentional/unintentional interference has not been thoroughly investigated.
-Coherent and non-coherent detection of ADS-B packets for a single aircraft was studied in \cite{abdulaziz2015optimum} and closed form expressions for the packet error rate were derived.
-The challenge of preamble detection for ADS-B for a single aircraft at low \ac{snrs} was studied in \cite{ren2019novel}, where the authors developed a constant false alarm rate detection algorithm.